ben-denham/labtech/docs/tutorial.md

 Let's extend our experimentation to compare the results for classifiers configured with different `n_estimators` values.

-To do so, we'll add a `n_estimators` parameter to our `ClassifierExperiment` task type and reference it within the `run()` method with `self.n_estimators`.
-Task parameters are declared in the exactly same way as [dataclass](https://docs.python.org/3/library/dataclasses.html)
+To do so, we'll add an `n_estimators` parameter to our `ClassifierExperiment` task type and reference it within the `run()` method as `self.n_estimators`.
+Task parameters are declared in exactly the same way as [dataclass](https://docs.python.org/3/library/dataclasses.html)
 fields: